busser/naturalchimie/docs/00-overview.md

   polish.
 - **Frame-perfect timing.** Animation durations in this spec are starting values intended to be tuned by feel during implementation.
-- **Mobile support.** The game is keyboard-only.
-Touch controls are not in scope.
-Responsive layout for window resizes is a nice-to-have, not a requirement.
 - **Accessibility features** beyond what falls out naturally from keyboard controls and reasonable color contrast.